 2018 IRISH & BRITISH FOCUS 11 DAYS / 10 NIGHTS

 Tour begins 2:00 PM, Dublin hotel.
-Head to EPIC Ireland for a guided tour.
-EPIC The Irish Emigration Museum is an interactive experience in Dublin’s Docklands.
+Head to EPIC – The Irish Emigration Museum for a guided tour.
+EPIC -- The Irish Emigration Museum is an interactive experience in Dublin’s Docklands.
 It will inspire and guide you on a journey to discover the stories of Irish emigration around the world, from early times to the modern day.
 In the evening enjoy a welcome drink with your group before dining independently.

 Set out on a tour of central Dublin to see spacious Georgian squares and streets, landmark public buildings and graceful townhouses.
 Visit St. Patrick’s Cathedral with its monuments celebrating the lives of prominent people and events.
 The afternoon is free for independent activities.
 In the evening head to Taylor’s Three Rock Pub for dinner followed by a show with Irish music and dance.